 Since many firms have shifted to remote work and began depending on unencrypted server access and video conferences, this risk has become even more frequent.

-- SaaS (software as a service) and Cloud Risk are comparable to an information security risk, but it solely pertains to data that is only available online or digitally.
+- SaaS (software as a service) and Cloud Risk are comparable to information security risk, but it solely pertains to data that is only available online or digitally.
 Because many companies are moving away from on-premise data centers to towards cloud storage, cloud risk is a significant new area of third-party risk management.
 Despite many advantages, including dependable and convenient access, faster delivery, uniformity, and price, security threats started to matter because of:

 - Poor security procedures